Resolve Your Debts And Regain Your Life

 If you lost your job, endured a medical emergency, suffered a judgment on debt you cannot pay or have overwhelming tax liabilities, you may have trouble making ends meet and protecting your most valued assets.
 At The Law Offices of William T. Peckham, we know what is at stake.
 For 39 years, we have helped people properly discharge their debts, rebuild their credit and regain their lives.

 At our office in Austin, we will thoroughly examine your case and help you explore your debt relief options — including Chapter 7 or Chapter 11 bankruptcy.
-While we do not file Chapter 13 petitions, if that is what is necessary, we will gladly refer you to a skilled attorney who can help you.
+While we do not file Chapter 11 or 13 petitions, if that is what is necessary, we will gladly refer you to a skilled attorney who can help you.

 A Holistic Perspective Into Bankruptcy Law